EigenFlowIO/PaperStack/README.md

 What is PaperStack?
 PaperStack is a multi-agent AI pipeline designed for automated document generation.
 It showcases how specialized AI agents can collaborate to create structured, domain-specific writing, such as research papers, technical reports, and formal documents.

-This project is an experiment in automation rather than an attempt to replace human-quality academic work.
+This project is an experiment in automation rather than an attempt to replace human-quality academic work or create writing that subverts AI detection.
 It offers a transparent and modular approach to observing and refining AI-generated structured content.
 All outputs are fully AI-generated and not attributable to any individual or entity.

 How It Works
 1. User Input